 As part of feedback flow changes, the automated "Start over" option is no longer available.
 If you want to keep this functionality and are not using a greeting message, you can guide end users to navigate to the start by typing in a key phrase.

-- Add training phrases for the default flow, e.g. “I want to start again”.
+- Add training phrases for the default flow, such as “I want to start again”.
 This will allow end users to navigate back to the start by typing in the phrase.
 You can add multiple phrases.

-- Wrap up the end of each branch with a bot message to help end users understand they can start over by typing in a key phrase, e.g “If you want to Start Over let me know."
+- Wrap up the end of each branch with a bot message to help end users understand they can start over by typing in a key phrase, for instance “If you want to Start Over let me know."

 Publishing a flow